More Archives & Heritage

 The ‘Living Stones’ exhibition was made possible when the Church was awarded a grant from the ACT Government under the ACT Heritage Grants program.
 The project was completed in April 2016.
 In conjunction with the establishment of the ‘Living Stones’ exhibition, a team of twenty two Church members were trained to conduct an outreach program of informative tours of the church and the exhibition.

 Visitors hear the messages of the beautiful stained glass windows, listen to the organ, the choir, the voices from the windows and examine the stories of the pioneer families of the church.
+See the spare preaching robe of the Very Rev. John Flynn founder of the Royal Flying Doctor Service.

 Following the success of the open days during the Heritage Festival, ‘Open House, Open Church’ tours are now held regularly on Wednesday mornings, and visitors to Canberra are invited to contact the church for details.
 These tours are an opportunity to discuss key aspects of our Christian faith.
 They are of particular interest to those who wish to learn something of the history of the Presbyterian Church and development of Canberra and those concerned with architecture, design and stained glass windows.